mermaid-js/mermaid/docs/n00b-gettingStarted.md

 b.
 The mermaid code for the diagram we want to create.

 c.
-The `mermaid.initialize()` command to start the rendering process.
+The `mermaid.initialize()` API call to start the rendering process.

 ## This is what needs to go into the html file (and all of them are important), for the mermaidAPI to render the diagrams: